- This post contains affiliate links. Read more here.

 - Watching for signs of respiratory stress and eye inflammation—and if your pet shows symptoms, seeing a veterinarian immediately

 Just as young children and senior citizens are more at risk for harm from breathing wildfire smoke, so too are certain dogs more likely to experience acute illness as a result of poor air quality.
-These include
+These include:

 - Any dog with asthma or bronchitis

-- Brachycephalic dogs like bulldogs, Boston Terriers, and Pugs
+- Brachycephalic dogs like Bulldogs, Boston Terriers, and Pugs

 - Puppies and senior dogs

-- Increased salivation
+- Increased sneezing

 More Severe Side Effects of Smoke Inhalation in Dogs